What Is a 29er Mountain Bike?

 You might also see a 69er mountain bike too.
 In this case, the front wheel is 26” and it is the rear wheel that is 29” in size.

-There are a number of factors to take into account when deciding which type of mountain bike to choose.
+There are a number of factors to take into account when deciding which type of mountain bike to choose from.
 The 29er model is definitely one model to be aware of.

 If you are going to be riding over very rough ground or are tall then this can prove to be a smart choice.